-Under Grijalva’s proposed formula, Freeport-McMoRan Copper & Gold Inc’s reserves of copper and molybdenum, which is used to toughen steel, would return about $700 million to taxpayers over the life of the mines, according to a Reuters tabulation of company data.
+Western mining power Freeport-McMoRan Copper & Gold has reserves of copper and molybdenum, which is used to toughen steel, that would return about $700 million to taxpayers under Grijalva’s proposed formula, according to a Reuters tabulation of company data.

 The 1872 mining law that drove prospectors into western states such as California still governs much of the industry.

 But this no-royalty law is a costly anachronism when mining giants can stake a claim on federal land for a few dollars an acre, Udall said.
 The coal, oil and gas industries, by comparison, have no such exemption.